maickrau/ribotin/README.md

 If you additionally have one complete morph from the same or related species, you can also include `--orient-by-reference previous_reference_single_morph.fa` to have the results in the same orientation (forward / reverse complement) and offset (rotation) as the previous reference.

+##### Species with short rDNA morphs

+If your species has short rDNA morph size (about 10000bp per morph) you can use the HiFi reads to get very accurate morphs.
+In this case input the HiFi reads as the nanopore reads as well and adjust the clustering parameters: `-i hifi_reads.fa --nano hifi_reads.fa --morph-cluster-maxedit 10 --morph-recluster-minedit 1`.
+This will resolve morphs with very small differences.

 ##### Clustering morphs with ultralong ONT reads

 If you have ultralong ONT reads, you can include them to produce consensuses of highly abundant rDNA morphs similar to the CHM13 assembly.
 For `ribotin-ref`, add the parameter `--nano /path/to/ont/reads.fa` (multiple files may be added with `--nano file1.fa --nano file2.fa` etc). `ribotin-verkko` will automatically check if ONT reads were used in the assembly and use them, and can be overrode with `--do-ul=no`.
 This will error correct the ultralong ONT reads by aligning them to the allele graph, extract rDNA morphs from the corrected reads, cluster them based on sequence similarity, and compute a consensus for each cluster.
 This requires [GraphAligner](https://github.com/maickrau/GraphAligner) to be installed.